 - Click accept when presented with the terms and conditions.

 Whether you’re a patient or caregiver, you can take care of all these things with the free MyRoswell mobile app.
 You’ll find the support you need — from your first appointment through survivorship — at any time, no matter where you are.

 The Roswell campus offers a wide variety of dining choices.
-Whether you want to try one of our chef’s daily specials with friends and family in the Sunflower Café or you prefer a quick meal at The Healthy Scratch or SPoT, we have something for everyone!
+Whether you want to try one of our chef’s daily specials with friends and family in the Sunflower Café or you prefer a quick meal at SPoT, we have something for everyone!
 Enjoy dining outdoors in Kaminski Park in the spring, summer and fall.

 The Hospitality Room is a place for patients, families and friends to gather and relax while enjoying many great amenities.
 There are books, magazines, TV, coffee and refreshments, as well as friendly conversation provided by Roswell Park volunteers.
 The Hospitality Room is located on the ground floor, near the main entrance just past Public Safety.
 Hours are 8 a.m. to 4 p.m.
 Monday-Friday.

 Lost and found items are located in the security office at the front entrance of the hospital.
 For more information, please call 716-845-3069.

 A USPS mailbox, an UPS and FedEx drop-off boxes are located near the main entrance on the hospital ground floor.
 A USPS mailbox also is located outside at Carlton and Elm streets.